-Prior to the finalization of the action plan draft, on May 25, 2023 Seminole County hosted the first public hearing in person and offered a TEAMS Meeting for the same time/day to offer two options to learn about the proposed plan and funding recommendations and hear any public comments.
+Prior to the finalization of the action plan draft, on May 22, 2024 Seminole County hosted the first public hearing in person and offered a TEAMS Meeting for the same time/day to offer two options to learn about the proposed plan and funding recommendations and hear any public comments.
 Any comments received during the In-Person and TEAMS meeting and throughout the public comment period will be included in the final presentation to the Board of County Commissioners for their approval.
+The County did not receive any public comments during the thirty day comment period, nor the two public meetings held.
+The Board approved the plan on July 23, 2024 without any comments.